greearb/lanforge-scripts/README.md

 See the [LANforge Python Scripts README](./py-scripts/README.md) for more information, including setup for use on non-LANforge systems.

-Existing offerings largely include test and helper scripts written, in addition to importable library code for external use and/or use in new automation.
+Existing offerings largely include test and helper scripts in addition to importable library code for external use and/or use in new automation.

-Helper scripts, especially creation and modification scripts, are designed in a "toolbox" approach.
-Each "toolbox" script performs a single task, like a tool in the toolbox.
-For example, the [`create_station.py`](./py-scripts/create_station.py) is designed to create and configure LANforge station ports, with many options for that specific use case.
+Helper scripts, especially creation and modification scripts, are designed as tools in a toolbox.
+Each toolbox script performs a single task, like a tool in the toolbox.
+For example, the [`create_station.py`](./py-scripts/create_station.py) is designed to create and configure LANforge station ports, providing many options for that specific use case.

 | Name | Purpose |
 |------|---------|